Learning Management

 If you are planning to deliver remote training to your workforce and would like to find out how we can help ‘boost’ the capability of Teams, with services that include converting and migrating legacy training content, tracking how well-engaged delegates are with the content you deliver (e.g. compliance training and automated on-boarding for new starts) and providing a great Netflix style learning content experience that leverages Teams collaboration, get in touch.

-*You can track enhancements to the breakout rooms feature here.
+*Track enhancements to the breakout rooms feature by following this link.

 Motivate, re-train, track progress: